Gaineswood: Interior

 The interior features decorative plasterwork throughout the main floor.
 The library and the dining room both feature elaborate domed ceilings with central skylights.
 The hallway features fluted Ionic columns in the main entrance hall with reception rooms to either side, one for each sex.

 The master's bedroom also features two fluted Ionic columns supporting a cornice that visually divides the room into bedroom and sitting room.

 The mistress' bedroom features a large floor-to-ceiling semicircular bay with curved windows and is fronted by two fluted Corinthian columns.
 Doors to either side of the bay provide access to the semicircular porch outside with its six Doric columns.

 The ballroom features four fluted Corinthian columns and 24 fluted Corinthian pilasters, vis-à-vis mirrors, an elaborate plaster cornice, and a coffered ceiling.

 The second floor is much simpler in decor and contains a boudoir, a nursery, and four large bedrooms.

 Whitfield canal

 Whitfield directed the digging of a drainage canal 1845 and 1863 to prevent water from overflowing and flooding the plantation.
-His slaves dug it by hand.
+Enslaved people dug it by hand.
 The rainfall on a large section of the Gaineswood estate originally had to follow a 17 mi course to reach the Tombigbee River.
 About one mile (1.6 km) long, the canal was dug to a depth of more than 30 ft deep through the underlying chalk in some areas; it quickly diverts the surface water into the river at Demopolis.